take2rohit/take2rohit.github.io/README.md

 - [x] Add news section
 - [ ] Use a minimal loading
 - [ ] Conspicio style text appearing
+- [ ] Instead of big cards use listing of papers and courses section

 ### Experience Section
 - [x] Add DRDO experience